aissa-laribi/Gantt-Chart-Task-Manager/README.md

 * Circular dependencies checking
 * CRUD functionality: create, retrieve, update and delete a Gantt at anytime
 * Menu user interface with the program quitting only if the user decides it

+This project was an assignment to submit as a team in the module Software Engineering Project 1